IASP Special Interest Groups

 IASP Special Interest Group (SIG) on the prevention of intentional poisoning aims to prevent pesticide poisoning and to promote the development and use of evidence on restricting access to means, regulation, training, and improved medical management.

-The main goal of the Special Interest Group (SIC) is to support research and network between researchers dedicated to the study and prevention of suicide in older adults.
+The main goal of the Special Interest Group (SIG) is to support research and network between researchers dedicated to the study and prevention of suicide in older adults.

-Discover this Special Interest Group (SIG) focused on issues relating to suicide and the workplace.
+Discover this Special Interest Group focused on issues relating to suicide and the workplace.